iPrinka/comments-summary-ml-project/README.md

 ## Approach

 * In this project, I will be using [Youtube API V3](https://developers.google.com/youtube/v3) to fetch all comment threads for any given youtube video id.
+* I used Streamlit to build this application.
+It takes a Youtube video url as input.
+Using the Youtube API, I fetch all the comment threads under that video and provide it to the Tokenizer to break the text into chunks.
+* Then I provide each chunk as an input to the Completions API with the prompt - “Provide a summary of the comments below.” followed by the chunk of comments.
+The model then returns a brief summary of how people are reacting to that video.

 ## How to use